lucaKnobloch/FakeNewsOfTheDay/README.md

 ## Build Docker locally

-### The containers of fakenod can be build locally.
-The following steps explain how
+**The containers of fakenod are locally buildable and the following steps explain how**

 1. Container fakenod-back
-    - go to the directory Classifier `./back-end/Classifier`
+    - go to the directory Classifier

+        `./back-end/Classifier`

     - run the command

         `docker build . -t fakenod-back:latest`

     -> builded the container fakenod-back